jgomez18UCM/Localization-Text-Recognition/training/README.md

 Create ground-truth for desired custom font using python script.

-Go to tesstrain and run with custom font and number of iterations:
+Go to tesstrain and run with custom font and number of iterations (i.e we use Apex name font):

 ```
 TESSDATA_PREFIX=../tesseract/tessdata make training MODEL_NAME=Apex START_MODEL=eng TESSDATA=../tesseract/tessdata MAX_ITERATIONS=100
 ```

+If you get an error saying <font color="red">bc: command not found</font> just run ```apt-get install bc.``` and try again.

 To test the model just type in a terminal in tesstrain folder: